jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - Send to Steve first?
   - Fill out commit messages
   - Fill out cover letter
-  - Decide on subject.
-Should we not mention kernfs in any of this?
   - Actually go through testing again before submitting!
 - Check for TODO items
 - Use clang or a different nix-shell for cross-compilation (and add that I did that to test procedure)